carpetmaker3162/cli-flappy-bird/README.md

 Note: due to limitations with the code author's intelligence, you won't be able to resize the terminal once you're in the game.
 Rip, bozo!

-Credit to earthtraveller1 for contributing one line of code (more specifically, line 74 of main.py)
+Credit to earthtraveller1 for contributing two lines of code (more specifically, lines 79 and 155 of main.py)

 **FAQ**